JoshWills69/Proxmox-HomeLab-Upgrade/README.md

     sudo mount -a

-I initially got an error, turned out my mount point used lowercase instead of uppercase.
+This mounts all file systems in fstab without rebooting.
+I did run into an error here, turned out my mount point used lowercase instead of uppercase in the directory path.
 After fixing the directory name, everything worked as expected.

 Then I confirmed it: